delta-io/delta/docs/source/delta-deletion-vectors.md

 Deletion vectors indicate changes to rows as soft-deletes that logically modify existing Parquet data files in the <Delta> tables.
 These changes are applied physically when data files are rewritten, as triggered by one of the following events:

-* A DML command with deletion vectors disabled (by command flag or table property) is run on the table.
+* A DML command with deletion vectors disabled (by a command flag or a table property) is run on the table.
 * An `OPTIMIZE` command is run on the table.
 * `REORG TABLE ...
 APPLY (PURGE)` is run against the table.